 - Nicotrol cartridge inhaler

 - Nicotrol NS Spray 10 mg/ml

 - NicoDerm CQ Patch

 To receive benefits for over-the-counter smoking and tobacco cessation drugs, you must have a physician’s prescription for each OTC drug, which must be filled at a Preferred retail pharmacy.

-When you Quit With Blue, you can look forward to these health benefits:
+When you quit, you can look forward to these health benefits:

 3 days: nicotine has left your body